cochransean/budget-dashboard/README.md

 # budget-dashboard
 A D3-based prototype of a dashboard allowing decision-makers to evaluate budget trade-offs based on organizational priorities.

-If we were a fictional government agency in a disaster-prone universe, how would we align our limited budget against the many pressing threats: zombies, aliens, and mutant super-villains?
-Here is one possible solution.
+**If we were a fictional government agency in a disaster-prone universe, how would we align our limited budget against the many pressing threats: zombies, aliens, and mutant super-villains?
+Here is one possible solution:**

 Fictional data shows how military and political leaders might evaluate budget decisions to prepare for potential conflicts against a diverse array of actors, each requiring unique capabilities.
 Sliders allow leaders to "dial in" weights to each actor.
 The visualization is updated based on these weights, producing a crowd-sourced, expert-consensus budget recommendation.